 - Not have hot drinks, like coffee, tea, or hot chocolate

-While it heals, you should be able to remove the jewelry for short periods of time without the hole closing.
+While the piercing heals, you should be able to remove the jewelry for short periods of time without the hole closing.
 If you get a tongue piercing, the piercer will start with a larger "barbell" to give your tongue room to heal as it swells.
-After the swelling goes down, dentists recommend you replace the large barbell with a smaller one that's less likely to bother your teeth.
+After the swelling goes down, dentists recommend that you replace the large barbell with a smaller one that's less likely to bother your teeth.

 When to Get Help